ddlatumalea/disease_and_life/src/dashboard/pages/home/home.md

 - Non-communicable diseases are predictive of the life expectancy, based on a p-value < 0.0 using Granger causality tests.

 *Discussion*:<br>
-- There may be other hidden factors that influence the life expectancy.
+- There may be other hidden factors that influence the life expectancy.<br>
 - Demographics play a very big role, and in this document they are not taken into account.